Williamdreams89/_challenge/README.md

 Welcome to the Django Blog API project!
 This README will guide you through the steps to clone and run the project locally on your machine.

 ## Public link
-The project is hosted and it is publicly accessible on the vercel => [BlogAPI](https://blogapi-two.vercel.app)
+The project is hosted and it is publicly accessible on vercel at => [BlogAPI](https://blogapi-two.vercel.app)

 ## Prerequisites